-Public libraries are social entities of any community.
-These play significant roles in upgrading literacy of society.
-Managing these libraries within limited resource-level is highly dependent on the capacity of human resources.
-In this regard, training is necessary as it is a systematic approach to enhance skills in acquisition management, reference services, circulation, current awareness services, and mobile library services to prove the worth of public libraries in rural areas.
+In this regard, training in a systematic approach to enhance skills in acquisition management, reference services, circulation, current awareness services, and mobile library services will prove the worth of public libraries in rural areas.
 As a component of human resource development, training provides improvement in job performance of public librarians and library staff as per the expectation of their local government.
 This study identified a specific problem as to what extent the outcomes of the training programmes lead to achieve the objectives of the public libraries in Northern Province.
 Therefore, objectives are drawn to explore the beliefs and attitude of public librarians with respect to the existing training programme that expect the achievement of objectives of public libraries.
 Correlation between the existing training programmes and achievement of objectives in the public libraries will also be analyzed.

 For the purpose of establishing the relationship between the variables, a field survey was executed to collect data from the respective public libraries in Northern Province.
 Of 134 public libraries in the province, sample of 68 public libraries were selected applying stratified random sampling method from five district level public libraries for this study.
 A questionnaire, which is the commonly used tool to measure attitudes, was used as a tool for data collection.

 This study focused on the relationship between the training programme and its outcomes i.e. public library's development, self-development, and performance improvement.
 The correlation (R) (0.610) explains a positive and moderate relationship.
 The coefficient of determination (R2) (0.373) explains that only 37.3% of the variance from the total variance.
 Hence, the statistical result of the present study concludes that training programme enhances the organisational development, self-development and performance improvement.
 There is a positive and moderate relationship between the training programme and the organisational development, self-development and performance improvement, which leads to the achievement of public library's objectives.